10up/simple-local-avatars/readme.txt

 Just edit a user profile, and scroll down to the new "Avatar" field.
 The plug-in will take care of cropping and sizing!

-Unlike other avatar plug-ins, Simple Local Avatars:

 1. Stores avatars in the "uploads" folder where all of your other media is kept
 1. Has a simple, native interface
-1. Fully supports Gravatar and default avatars if no local avatar is set for the user
+1. Fully supports Gravatar and default avatars if no local avatar is set for the user - but also allows you turn off Gravatar
 1. Generates the requested avatar size on demand (and stores the new size for efficiency), so it looks great, just like Gravatar!
 1. Let's you decide whether lower privilege users (subscribers, contributors) can upload their own avatar
+1. Enables rating of local avatars, just like Gravatar

 == Installation ==